PowerShell/Crescendo/README.md

-# NativeCommandProxy
+# PowerShell Crescendo

 PowerShell is capable of invoking native applications like any shell.
 However, it would be an improved experience if the native command could participate in the PowerShell pipeline and take advantage of the parameter behaviors that are part of PowerShell.

-The native command proxy module is an experiment to provide a novel way to create proxy functions for invoking native commands by using a `JSON` configuration file.
+The Crescendo module is an experiment to provide a novel way to create functions which invoke native commands by using a `JSON` configuration file.

-The Native Command Proxy (NCP) Module provides a way to more easily for native commands to participate in the PowerShell pipeline by facilitating parameter handling, converting native output into objects, and calling the native executable.
+The Microsoft.PowerShell.Crescendo module provides a way to more easily for native commands to participate in the PowerShell pipeline by facilitating parameter handling, converting native output into objects, and calling the native executable.
 This module provides a way to create a small bit of json,